dougrathbone/time-sherpa/docs/project-todo.md

 ## Current Status (2025-01-02)

+### Fixed Skipped Test (Updated)
+Fixed the previously skipped test in ErrorBoundary:

+**Issue:**
+- The `window.location.reload` test was skipped due to jsdom limitations

+**Fix Applied:**
+- Used the proper jsdom workaround to mock `window.location`
+- Delete the existing location object and replace with a mock
+- Restore the original location after the test

+**Result:**
+- ✅ All 64 tests now pass (0 skipped)
+- The ErrorBoundary refresh functionality is properly tested

 ### GitHub Actions Fix - Round 4 (Updated)
 Another issue appeared in the security audit job: